 Elfego supposed responded with a telegram that said, "Leaving at once with three eyewitnesses."

 Yes, during his life he held a succession of public offices, including county clerk, mayor and school superintendent of Socorro County, and district attorney for Socorro and Sierra Counties.
 In his book The Shooters, historian Leon Metz writes that “most reports say he was the best peace officer Socorro ever had.”

 But no, his life was far from over.
 In fact, from 1913 to 1916, Elfego Baca served as the official representative in the U.S. of Victoriano Huerta's government during the Mexican Revolution.
-One legend about Elfego that's true is the story about what took place in April of 1915, he was charged with criminal conspiracy for allegedly masterminding the November 1914 escape of Mexican general José Inés Salazar - who had somehow escaped from the Albuquerque jail.
+One legend about Elfego that's true is the story about what took place in April of 1915.
+That's when he was charged with criminal conspiracy for allegedly masterminding the November 1914 escape of Mexican general José Inés Salazar -- who had somehow escaped from the Albuquerque jail.

 When Elfego was successfully defended by the New Mexican lawyer and politician Octaviano Larrazolo, Elfego's reputation grew among Southwestern residents.
 Another legend about Elfego Baca says that he stole a pistol from none-other than Pancho Villa, and the angry Villa put a price of $30,000 on Baca’s head.
 Obviously, it was never collected.

 Back in July 1936 before his death, historian Janet Smith conducted an interview with Elfego Baca.
 Today, her notes can be found in the Library of Congress, Manuscript Division, WPA Federal Writers’ Project Collection.
 During the interview, Elfego Baca told Miss Smith, “I never wanted to kill anybody, but if a man had it in his mind to kill me, I made it my business to get him first.”

 To me, that's called sound logic.

 Just as a point of interest, the 1950s western television series Have Gun Will Travel episode Charley Red Dog was inspired by the Elfego Baca story.
-The show's story-line is about how Paladin meets a young Native American, who had taken a correspondence course in being a U.S. Marshal, and who actually plans to install himself as lawman in a beleaguered town with a mission to drive out all the desperado there.
+The show's story-line is about how Paladin meets a young Native American, who had taken a correspondence course in being a Deputy U.S. Marshal, and who actually plans to install himself as lawman in a beleaguered town with a mission to drive out all the desperadoes there.

 Paladin is charmed by the sincerity and honesty of the seemingly naive Charley Red Dog, whose grandfather was shot for sport in the very same town.
 Paladin figures he can assist the young man, but Charley Red Dog doesn't want any help.
 Because of his assertion to go it alone, Paladin secretly assists the young man before he himself learns that Charley Red Dogs really doesn't need any help and that he had enough grit to do it on his own.

-That's just how I see it.
+At least that's just how I see it.